krateoplatformops/krateo-lab/krateo-v2-composable-finops/step6/text.md

 ## Notebook for data analysis
-For this following step, there is requirement of having an active Azure Virtual Machine to collect data from and optimize.
-Since this is not possible on Killercoda, the following steps will only be shown.
-You can follow them if you are using your own cluster.

 Create a new notebook with the following code.
-This code computes unused resources on a Virtual Machine and forwards the optimization to the FinOps HTTP REST Queue:
+This code computes unused resources on a Virtual Machine:
 ```python
 import pandas as pd
 import numpy as np